JakeThurman/wedding-site/dev/body.md

 # Melissa & Jake

-Melissa Lueken & Jake Thurman were engaged March 2nd, 2019.
+Melissa Lueken and Jake Thurman were engaged March 2nd, 2019.
+They are excited for their future together.

 ![Engagement Photo](./content/ring.jpg)

 ## Save The Date